 Following Uzbekistan, we then head to Turkmenistan.
 Highlights of our tour of Turkmenistan include a visit to the peculiar white marble city of Ashgabat, packed with monuments both to Soviet and contemporary dictators.
 We also make a trip to Merv, once one of the most significant cities in the Persian Empire.
 Destroyed by Mongol forces in 1221, Merv is today a fascinating archaeological site.

 We then travel to Kazakhstan.
 We begin our tour here in Almaty.
+The Soviet impact remains in this city of Almaty and is on display in many forms.
 The capital of Kazakhstan until 1997, Almaty is a leafy city with a contemporary vibe.
 Outside Almaty, we take in Kazakhstan's striking natural beauty: the Charyn Canyon (often called the 'little brother' of America's Grand Canyon), and the pristine blue lakes of the Kolsai Lake System.